Christoph33one/post-planner-api/README.md

 - As a developer using the post planner API, I want to restrict users from editing or deleting a travel plan that they did not create, ensuring that only the original creators have control over their content.

 ---

+### Comments
+- As a developer using the post planner API, I want an endpoint to get all comments added so that I do not have to manually query the database and then add them manually.

+-  As a developer using the post planner API, I want a url endpoint to retreieve a comment by users ID.

+-  As a developer using the post planner API, I want to be able ot add a comment to a post I do not own.

+- As a developer using the post planner API, I want a user to be able to edut and delete a comment they added.

+- As a developer using the post planner API, I want only authenticated / logged in users to add comments.
+This ensures online safety.

+- As a developer using the post planner API, I want the site administrator to have control over if the commetn can be added to a post.
+This also enusures site safety and harmful content being added.

 # Testing